-The Designated Safeguarding Lead will keep a full record of concerns raised and make referrals to The Multi Agency Children's hub, if necessary.
+The Designated Safeguarding Lead will keep a full record of concerns raised and make referrals to Children's Services, if necessary.
 These records may be either handwritten or electronic but will be stored via a secure system.
 The Headteacher/ Head of Academy will be kept informed at all times.

-KCSIE 2021
+KCSIE 2023